-1. National planning and decision-making process
+- 1. National planning and decision-making process - 1.1.

-1.1.
 What is the national planning and decision-making process in determining/approving military posture and defence expenditures in your State?

-Pursuant to the Constitution, defense expenditure is determined by budget statutes enacted annually.
+Pursuant to the Constitution, defence expenditure is determined by budget statutes enacted annually.
 CoM prepares the draft budget statute and submits it to the TGNA.
-Planning of expenditure and allotments are prepared in line with the Constitution, budget statute and pertinent regulations concerning supplies, by the Ministry of Defense in light of proposals of the TGS.
+Planning of expenditure and allotments are prepared in line with the Constitution, budget statute and pertinent regulations concerning procurements, by the Ministry of Defence in light of proposals of the TGS.

 The principles pertaining to the deployment and representation of TAF have been specified in the Constitution.
 Commander-in-Chief is an inseparable part of TGNA's spiritual personality and represented by the President.
-Chief of Staff is appointed by the President and responsible to the Prime Minister with respect to his/her duties.
-CoM is responsible for maintaining national security preparation of TAF for defense of the Country.
-Nevertheless, decisions concerning war, sending elements of TAF abroad and welcoming foreign troops on Turkish territory belong to the TGNA.
+Commander of the Turkish Armed Forces is appointed by the President and responsible to the Prime Minister with respect to his/her duties.
+CoM is responsible for maintaining national security preparation of TAF for defence of the Country.
+Nevertheless, decisions concerning war, deploying elements of TAF abroad and permitting foreign troops on Turkish territory belong to the TGNA.

-The authority for budgeting, supply activities, defense industry, scientific surveys, political, legal, social, financial and budgetary services, building and mapping, together with enlisting and displacement related to measures necessary to minimize damage and loss, planning and providing civil defense are vested in the Ministry of Defense (MoD).
-Ministry of Internal Affairs coordinates civil defense issues with Turkish General Staff (TGS).
+The authority for budgeting, procurement activities, defence industry, scientific surveys, political, legal, social, financial and budgetary services, building and mapping, together with enlisting and assignment related to measures necessary to minimize damage and loss, planning and providing civil defence are vested in the Ministry of Defence (MoD).
+Ministry of Internal Affairs coordinates civil defence issues with Turkish General Staff (TGS).

-TAF comprises land, naval and air force components.
+TAF is consisted of land, naval, air and special operations forces.
 General Command of Gendarmerie and Coast Guard Command operate as law enforcement agencies under the Ministry of Internal Affairs in peace time.
 However, in war time they fall under the authority of the Land Forces Command and Navy respectively.
-The Chief of Staff has the authority to command and control the TAF and is responsible for ensuring effective conduct of military operations together with providing effective wartime preparedness of TAF.
-Principles pertaining to personnel, intelligence, operations, organisation, training, education and logistics of TAF are designated by the Chief of Staff.
+Commander of the Turkish Armed Forces has the authority to command and control the TAF and is responsible for ensuring effective conduct of military operations together with providing effective wartime preparedness of TAF.
+Principles pertaining to personnel, intelligence, operations, organisation, training, education and logistics of TAF are determined by Commander of the Turkish Armed Forces.